aws-samples/sample-aws-org-mass-migration/README.md

 The solution code is created for a Lambda function as it allows for more flexibility in terms of error logging and debugging.
 As such, you should create a new Lambda function in each payer account and paste the code in.
 It should take approximately 2-3 seconds for the Lambda function to process each linked account therefore, be sure to configure Lambda execution time and allow enough time to process all accounts in each migration wave.

 Before you start the migration, be sure to review/request service limit increases for the new payer.
-Get the maximum Open Invites (aka: handshake) and account limits increased as needed.
+Get the maximum "Default maximum number of accounts" limit increased as needed.
 By default, new account/organization has the following limits:
   - Accounts: 10
-  - Open Invites: 10 (20 for some if increased, and higher for legacy accounts)

 ## Execution Process